ngrx/effects/README.md

 https://github.com/ngrx/example-app

 ## Effects
-In @ngrx/effects, effects are simply _sources of actions_.
+In @ngrx/effects, effects are _sources of actions_.
 You use the `@Effect()` decorator to hint which observables on a service are action sources, and @ngrx/effects automatically connects your action sources to your store

 To help you compose new action sources, @ngrx/effects exports a `StateUpdates` observable service that emits every time your state updates along with the action that caused the state update.
 Note that even if there are no changes in your state, every action will cause state to update.